pcafrica/advanced_programming_2023-2024/lectures/07/07-c++_stl2_move.md

 ptr = std::make_shared(5); // Delete managed object, acquires new pointer. std::weak_ptr<int> weak2 = sptr; // Get pointer to new data without taking ownership.

-auto tmp = weak1.lock() // tmp is nullptr, as weak1 is expired!
+auto tmp1 = weak1.lock()  // tmp1 is nullptr, as weak1 is expired!
 auto tmp2 = weak2.lock()) // tmp2 is a shared_ptr to new data (5).
 std::cout << "weak2 value is " << *tmp2 << std::endl;
 ```